‘Always smiling’: Man who managed ballroom among those slain

 MONTEREY PARK, Calif.
-(AP) — For those who made their way to the Star Ballroom over the years, Ming Wei Ma was a bright light, always smiling and encouraging those who came to the Los Angeles area dance hall popular with older Asian Americans.
+(AP) — For those who made their way to the Star Ballroom over the years, Ming Ma was a bright light, always smiling and encouraging those who came to the Los Angeles area dance hall popular with older Asian Americans.

 Ma, 72, who managed the Star Ballroom Dance Studio, was identified Tuesday as one of the 11 people killed when a gunman opened fire Saturday night at the Monterey Park dance hall.
 The victims, who ranged in age from 57 to 76, had gathered there to celebrate the Lunar New Year.

-Siu Fong said she would sometimes lead karaoke outings for seniors there, where Ma would always say hello everyone.
+Siu Fong said she would sometimes lead karaoke outings for seniors there, where Ma would always say hello to everyone.

 “He was a very, very kind person, very helpful,” Fong told The Associated Press on Monday night while at a vigil.
 “And he would go into my session and talk to the singers and greet them.”